 Endless sneezing, coughing, itchy eyes, and runny nose — the symptoms of hay fever — may plague you during blooming seasons.
 Hay fever (also known as seasonal allergies) occurs when your body views certain particles as foreign invaders.
-Known as allergens, these particles can be anything from pollen to mold spores.
+These particles are known as allergens and can be anything from pollen to mold spores.

 When your body is exposed to allergens, it releases histamines.
-Histamines are meant to protect you from harm, but they can also cause the allergy symptoms that make some seasons very uncomfortable.
-This includes a frequent cough that has others trying to get away from you for fear of getting sick.
+Histamines are meant to protect you from harm, but they can also cause the allergy symptoms that make some seasons uncomfortable.
+These symptoms include a frequent cough that has others trying to get away from you for fear of getting sick.

-While hay fever — and hay fever cough — aren’t contagious, they’re uncomfortable and can make you miserable.
-Keep reading to find out how to treat your cough at home, and even prevent it from happening again.
+While hay fever and hay fever cough aren’t contagious, they’re uncomfortable and can make you miserable.
+Keep reading to find out how to treat your cough at home and prevent it from happening again.

 Growing seasons cause plants to bloom and molds to multiply, so you’ll usually experience your symptoms at the same time every year.
-This can help you confirm that your symptoms are due to hay fever and not a viral infection.
+The timing can help you confirm that your symptoms are due to hay fever and not a viral infection.

 Symptoms associated with hay fever include: